 This is my humble homelab playground.
 Due to limited space in my apartment, I needed something small, quiet, and low wattage that would still yield plenty of power to experiment with.
-I don't have a huge rack, no fancy Cisco switches here, just a few mini PCs and a powerful dell tower that I tinker with to learn, experiment, self-host, test and troubleshoot things.
-It's also my space to mess with Proxmox, Kubernetes, Docker, Linux and whatever new shiny tech catches my eye.
+I don't have a huge rack, no fancy Cisco switches here, just a few mini PCs and two powerful dell towers that I tinker with to learn, experiment, self-host, test and troubleshoot things.
+It's also my space to mess with Proxmox, AI, Kubernetes, Docker, Linux and whatever new shiny tech catches my eye...

 Almost all here was bought used and Ebay is my best friend.
 I like to spend as little as possible, and learn as much as I can on many different platfoms.